gmgu/study-triton/1_hello_triton/README.md

 ## CUDA C++ vs Triton
 In CUDA C++, a kernel is executed n times in parallel by n threads.
 A grid of the kernel consists of NB blocks, where each block consists of NT threads and NB * NT = n.

-Similarly in Triton, a grid of a kernel consists of NB blocks, where each block consists of num_warps * 32 threads.
+In Triton, a grid of a kernel consists of NB blocks.
+Each thread process one block (so, the meaning of 'block' in Triton is different from that in CUDA).
+GPU can compute multiple threads ,num_warps * 32 threads, in parallel.

-In the "Hello Triton Kernel!" example, we set the number of blocks to 1 and num_warps to 1, and thus there are total 32 threads in the grid.
-Therefore, the kernel is executed 32 times by 32 threads.
+In the "Hello Triton Kernel!" example, we set the number of blocks to 1 and num_warps to 1, and thus the kernel is executed 32 times by 32 threads.

 ## What is @triton.jit (and function\[grid\]() syntax)